-36 units are required to become eligible for taking the comprehensive exam

-8 units Neuroscience core courses (NRSC 560 and 588)

-5-6 Statistics, Writing, and Ethics courses

-2 Neuroscience Colloquium (NRSC 695F)

-9 Research rotations (NRSC 700)

-3-6 Neuroscience elective courses (see Table 3)

-9 Minor courses

-≥ 36 units (at least half of the units must be taken for a letter grade)

-- Another 36 additional units are typically required to graduate (after reaching Advanced Candidacy).
-These can be derived from: - o NRSC 900 Research (or additional research rotation) - o NRSC 920 Dissertation research - o NRSC 599/699 Independent study - A total of 72 units is required for graduation - Students must take a minimum of 12 units per semester in their first year.
+- 36 units are required to become eligible for taking the comprehensive exam - 8 units Neuroscience core courses (NRSC 560 and 588) - 5-6 Statistics, Writing, and Ethics courses - 2 Neuroscience Colloquium (NRSC 695F) - 9 Research rotations (NRSC 700) - 3-6 Neuroscience elective courses (see Table 3) - 9 Minor courses - \geq 36 units (at least half of the units must be taken for a letter grade) - Another 36 additional units are typically required to graduate (after reaching Advanced Candidacy).
+These can be derived from: - o NRSC 900 Research (or additional research rotation) - NRSC 920 Dissertation research - NRSC 599/699 Independent study - A total of 72 units is required for graduation - Students must take a minimum of 12 units per semester in their first year.
 After their first year, students must be enrolled in 6 units each semester to meet minimum enrollment requirements.

-NRSC students are expected to maintain an overall grade-point average of at least 3.0 (B) and to have no more than a total of 2 grades of C; failure to achieve such a record can result in conversion to non-degree status and dismissal from the program at any time.
+NRSC students are expected to maintain an overall grade-point average of at least 3.0 (B) and to have no more than a total of 2 grades of C; failure to achieve such a record can result in a recommendation of dismissal to the Graduate College and dismissal from the program.